How to Clean an Inflatable Kayak (May 2026) Expert Guide

 - Avoid: Abrasive cleaners or scrub pads

-- Skip: Pressure washers (can damage seams)
+- Skip: Pressure washers (can damage seams and force water inside)

 Mistake #2: Storing Wet

 Even "mostly dry" isn't good enough.
 That tiny bit of moisture trapped in a fold will bloom into a mold garden faster than you can say "paddling season."
+Always air dry completely.

 Mistake #3: Over-Inflating When Hot